davemcg/plaeApp/README.md

 # PLatform for Analysis of scEiad

+## What is this?
+The code-base for plae.nei.nih.gov

+By cloning this repo and downloading (see below) the scEiaD database, you can run PLAE on your local computer.

 ## Warning
 scEiaD is a sqlite file that is approximately **380GB when uncompressed**.
 Not a typo!